shihankanungo/shihankanungo.github.io/mop.md

 I also have a surprise for baba — I said I won’t tell him what till the talent show.
 It's going to be a surprise.
 It will involve me and Oron playing improv piano.
 <br><br>
 The classes today were super good!
 Our first class was “Problem Solving Geometry”, taught by Brian Lawrence.
 There were no configs, big theorems or bashing; just pure geo.
 It was about methods to get unstuck on geo problems.
-He wanted every table to try the same problem.
 I really liked how he told us to pay attention to how we got unstuck on a problem, and made a list of questions to ask ourselves.
 I think that if I use these ideas, I can become very good at synthetic geo.
 <details>
 <summary><b>Problem Solving Geometry.
 Problem</b></summary>
   <img src="/images/mop10p.png" width="700"/>